 The calculator below is used for Clapeyron-Mendeleev equation or state of ideal gas equation problems.
-Some of theory is placed below the calculator.
-There is also some problem examples below.
+You can find the theory below the calculator.
+There are also some examples of typical problems below.

 Clapeyron-Mendeleev equation problem examples

-There is oxygen at 2.3 atmospheres and 23 degrees celsius in a 2.6-litre flask.
+There is oxygen at 2.3 atmospheres and 23 degrees Celsius in a 2.6-liter flask.

 Task: how much oxygen is in a flask?

 Task: What's the volume of this gas at normal conditions?
-(Note that normal conditions are the pressure of 1 atmosphere and 1-celsius temperature.
+(Note that normal conditions are the pressure of 1 atmosphere and 0 degrees Celsius temperature.

-We can enter these data in the calculator and choose what is needed to be counted (amount of moles, new volume, temperature of pressure) and input other data if needed and get a result.
+We can enter this data in the calculator and choose what we want to find - a number of moles, new volume, temperature, or pressure, then input remaining data if needed and get a result.

 Now some formulas